wmurphy-collabstar/madlibs-practice/README.md

 > A Javascript exercise that dynamically adds text for different words as is done in MadLibs.
 For my project, I picked a pirate story template, then made some words placeholders and added styling to make those editable words contrast from the rest of the story.

+## Features
+- A pirate story with words that can be dynamically replaced with other words.
+- Styling so that the dynamically added words are distinct from the rest of the story.
+- Tabbing feature so the user can focus on each added word.
+- Hover and focus effects to show that the dynamic words can be changed.
+- An option for a silly version to replace each variable in the code with in the story.

 ## Getting Started

 1. Clone the repo to your local machine.